-As an exception to the provisions of art.
-10 of the Bylaws specified above, if, for any reason, the Director or Directors taken from the minority list cannot take up office or having taken it up must then stand down, he/they shall be replaced by the candidate/s belonging to the same list, by progressive order, and who are still eligible and willing to accept office.
-The principle of balance between genders shall in any case be complied with either upon co-opting and in the Shareholders' Meeting.
+Notwithstanding the provisions of art.
+10 of the Bylaws above, if, for any reason, the Director or Directors taken from the minority list cannot take up office or having taken office cease to hold it, (s)he/they shall be replaced by the candidate/s belonging to the same list, by progressive order, and who is/are still eligible and willing to accept the office.
+In any case, both at the time of co-option and at the Shareholders' Meeting, compliance with the pro tempore regulations in force concerning the balance between genders must be ensured.

-The procedure for confirming a Director co-opted by the Board of Directors or appointing another Director to replace him in the following Shareholders' Meeting is as follows: shareholders either individually or together representing at least 1.5% of the share capital or any other lower legal or regulatory percentage may indicate a candidate by filing the documentation indicated in art.
+The procedure for confirming a Director co-opted by the Board of Directors or appointing another Director to replace him at the next Shareholders' Meeting is as follows: shareholders who, alone or together with other Shareholders, represent at least 1.5% of the share capital or any other lower legal or regulatory percentage may indicate a candidate by filing the documentation indicated in art.
 10 of the Bylaws.
-As previously pointed out, through the management resolution No. 28 of 30 January 2020, the Head of the Corporate Governance Division of CONSOB fixed the minimum participation for presentation of candidates at 1%, without prejudice to any lower amount set forth in the Bylaws.
+As previously pointed out, through the management resolution No. 44 of 29 January 2021, the Head of the Corporate Governance Division of CONSOB set the shareholding threshold required for the submission of candidates at 1%, without prejudice to any lower amount set forth in the Bylaws.

-If a co-opted Director or the Director replaced by him had been taken from the minority list, the Shareholder representing the majority of the share capital present at the Meeting and any other Shareholders in any way connected, even indirectly, with such Shareholder are barred from voting.
+If a co-opted Director or the Director replaced by him/her was taken from the minority list, the Shareholder representing the largest percentage of share capital present at the Shareholders' Meeting and any other Shareholders connected to him/her in any way, even indirectly, are barred from voting.

 The previous provisions of art.
-10 of the Bylaws hereby mentioned shall apply mutatis mutandis.
+10 of the Bylaws shall apply mutatis mutandis.